Does the father have to pay child support if not married? Or if he is unemployed?

 - In addition to the completed form, submit proof of your monthly income and expenses, such as receipts for food purchases, electricity, and rent bill payments.

-- The court will serve a letter instructing a person to come to court on the person against whom the claim is brought to appear in court on a specific date to discuss the matter.
+- The court will serve a letter instructing a person to come to court on the person against whom the claim is brought to appear on a specific date to discuss the matter.

 - The respondent then chooses between agreeing to pay the maintenance as claimed and contesting the matter in court.